-Alan G. Stavitsky became dean of the Donald W. Reynolds School of Journalism and Center for Advanced Media Studies at the University of Nevada, Reno on April 1, 2012.
-A tenured full professor, he holds the Fred W. Smith Chair in Journalism at the Reynolds School and serves on the University’s senior leadership team.
+Alan G. Stavitsky was dean of the Donald W. Reynolds School of Journalism and Center for Advanced Media Studies at the University of Nevada, Reno from 2012 to 2023.

-The Reynolds School faculty and staff have more than doubled during his time as dean, and he has launched new academic programs in Spanish-language media, science communication, and film production, as well as creating the Reynolds Media Lab production center.
+The Reynolds School faculty and staff more than doubled during his time as dean, and he launched new academic programs in Spanish-language media, science communication, and film production, as well as creating the Reynolds Media Lab production center.
 Under Stavitsky’s leadership, the Reynolds School received AEJMC’s Equity and Diversity Award, was awarded the Online News Association’s Grand Prize for Innovation in Journalism Education and established the first journalism school partnership with NPR to train students for careers in public media.
 In addition, the University’s public radio stations, KUNR and KNCJ, were brought under his direction.

 His scholarship on media policy and the digital transition in journalism has been published in leading academic journals, and he is author and co-author of books on public broadcasting ethics and history.
 The Library of Congress named Dean Stavitsky to the position of Distinguished Scholar to its Radio Preservation Task Force.
 He was inducted into the Nevada Broadcasters Association Hall of Fame in 2022.